AguaClara/HFFVFDC/Manual.md

  </p>

 \
-The team then used this tool, as well as a handheld file, to sand down the inside of the bushings so that the 1.5" pipe could slide easily through.
+The team then used the tool shown above, as well as a handheld file, to sand down the inside of the bushings so that the 1.5" pipe could slide easily through.
 The initial fabrication of the bushings had enough friction force to hold the tee up like shown in the picture below.
 However, it was then sanded to the point that the tee could fall freely.
 This was done so that during operation the slider pipe would be able to slide vertically in accordance with the water level.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/SandingPipe.png?raw=true" height=300> <img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/SliderPipeNoHoles.JPG?raw=true" height = 300></center>
 <p>